mbkoltai/ExaStoLog/doc/README.md

 end
 ```

-Then we can plot the convergence of the sum of squared errors as well as visualize if the parameters are converging to their true values, in the case that we actually have them (with real data this would not be the case):
+Then we can plot the convergence of the sum of squared errors as well as visualize if the parameters are converging to their true values, in the case that we have them (with real data this would not be the case):

 ```MATLAB
 figure('name','lsqnonlin (pars)')